 The Office of Student Affairs is a very valuable resource for students.
 The Director of Student Affairs is responsible for student co-curricular activities, the Associated Student Government, clubs, student discipline, administration of the District's free speech policy, and Student Union usage.
 Students and members of the community can access and post on the Office e-classified ads and the Office of Student Affairs also administers the Gene Jackson Emergency Loan Program for students.
 All vendors desiring access to the college community must have approval from this office.
-The Director of Student Affairs also oversees the operation of the College food services and bookstore.
 This office also handles student initiated grievances and enforces the College smoking policy.
+Bus passes are also available.

-Associated Student Government SU-102
+Associated Student Government SU-102, Ext.
+2689; SU-104, Ext.
+3765